Step-by-Step Guide to Becoming a Substance Use Disorder Counselor in Your State

 Master’s Degree (MA, MS) in Substance Abuse Counseling

-A full masters degree or graduate certificate in addiction or chemical dependency counseling doesn’t come into play as a requirement until you start looking at becoming an independent practitioner or supervisor.
+A full master’s degree or graduate certificate in addiction or chemical dependency counseling doesn’t come into play as a requirement until you start looking at becoming an independent practitioner or supervisor.

 Though it exceeds the minimum requirement for typical counseling roles, a master’s or graduate certificate can be a natural route to gaining specialized counseling knowledge if you already hold a bachelor’s degree in an unrelated field.